Responsibilities of a Town Council

 Tidy Towns Initiative Areas

-The responsibility of maintaining areas at Suffolk Place and New Road and Mackworth Road are with the Town Council.
+The responsibility of maintaining areas at Suffolk Place, New Road and Mackworth Road are with the Town Council.

 Porthcawl Town Council obtained grant funding and worked with Bridgend County Borough Council to install a skateboard park for the Town.
 The skateboard park is situated at Heol y Goedwig and is a popular and well used asset.